juniorsundarCasual/TGT/vault/volume-5.chapter-345.md

 "Also!
 Do not assume that students will remember everything taught to them within a class the next time they come.
 Try to frequently hold quizzes, recaps and other small tests and assessments to refresh their memories.
 The human mind isn't a steel trap - though I guess it is in your case," he finished with a chuckle.

 "Finally, try and create a lot of audio and visual content to support your lessons.
 The human mind isn't mean to remember paragraphs upon paragraphs of texts.
-I've noticed that teaching with the help of visual presentations, songs and pneumonic devices helps the students remember and learn better.
+I've noticed that teaching with the help of visual presentations, songs and mnemonic devices helps the students remember and learn better.
 You remember the quadratic formula, right?"

 Shuri nodded and sang, "~Negative B *clap* *clap* plus or minus *clap* *clap* b-squared minus four A, C *clap clap* *clap clap* all over two A~"